How to Price Your Services as a Freelance Creative

 If your rate is higher than you feel comfortable with, then consider getting a part-time job on the weekends (there is no shame in this, you'll find a vast majority of freelancers start out this way).
 Or, consider what you can cut from your yearly, monthly and weekly expenses.
 The freelance life is not a lavish life, but it’s certainly worth it in the long-run.

 It’s always a good idea to check and see what other people are charging in your industry.
 This can be a little difficult.
 I've found most freelancers I know are often happy to share their rates with you.

 Otherwise, I like to use PayScale.
 So, let’s say you’re a junior marketing assistant, according to PayScale, the average annual salary in Australia is $45,561 (including taxes and super).
 If this number fits in your yearly expenses, then that’s a great place to start.
-Just divide by 52 weeks in the year, divide that number by 5 weeks, and then divide that number by 30 hours a week.
+Just divide by 52 weeks in the year, and then divide that number by 30 hours a week.
 Remember to always keep time up your sleeve for un-billable things like working on your business.